gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmRoleBasedAdministrator.md

 ## DESCRIPTION
 The **Get-AadrmRoleBasedAdministrator** cmdlet gets the role-based administrators for Azure Rights Management.
 You can get the administrators for a specified role.

+You must use PowerShell to configure delegated administrative control for the Azure Rights Management service; you cannot do this configuration by using a management portal.

 ## EXAMPLES

 ### Example 1: List administrators